 What area or topic are you considered to be the number resource?
-In prompt b above, you may be good at baking but since you are not a regular baker, people come to you for answers after they have asked the person whom they consider as expert or super-user.
+In prompt b above, you may be good at baking but since you are not a regular baker, people come to you for answers after they have asked the person whom they consider an expert or super-user.

 This is a ground-breaking section for me.
-This gave me the why I have been searching for and brainstorming about.
+This gave me “the why” I have been searching for and brainstorming about.

 Since I have understood where I am good at, why not bring it to a wider group or audience?

 What are the posts having the most likes or comments?

 This means that your effectiveness is visible through your contents on social media.
 Get the top 3 to 5 topics or groupings where you get the most impact.
 Base it on the number of impressions (views), shares and comments.
 Especially the “comments” because that means people are communicating with you on these topics.

 Here are some prompts which can help you identify your struggles.

 What do you always search for online that you think is not yet fully answered?

 With missing information or not transparent enough?
 Instead of giving steps 1-5, steps 1, 2, 4, and 5 were provided and step 3 was skipped.
 Something which you cannot do completely because there is an important step not included in the article.